How To Host A Tea Party

 What Is A Tea Party

 Tea parties originated in England and were often referred to as high tea or afternoon tea.
 This light meal of tea and sweet and savoury snacks began as a way to bridge the gap between lunch and dinner, which was served later in the evening, as late as 8pm.
-Afternoon tea is traditionally served between 2 and 4 pm.
+Afternoon tea is traditionally served between 2 and 4 pm in the late afternoon, and is an elegant affair.

 Today a full tea party usually includes tea, scones, savoury tea sandwiches, and sweets.